Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Workflows
 ^^^^^^^^^
-Because the python script defining your plugin Model class can get quite long, we encourage you to use or define external data processing functions.
+Because the python script defining your plugin Model class can get quite long and it makes unit testing easier, we encourage you to use or define external data processing functions.
 In HydroMT these are usually called workflows.
 These workflows are usually stored in separate python scripts that you can decide to store in a workflow subfolder.

 A couple of tips if you want to define workflows: